-MALDEN, Mass. – Parents are calling a “hair policy” at a local charter school racist after they say black female students are being suspended and disciplined for wearing extensions and braids.
+Parents and students alike are calling a hair “dress code” at a charter high school in Malden, Massachusetts racist after black female students are said to have been suspended and disciplined for wearing hair extensions and braids.

 Parents of two students told Boston 25 News said their daughters have been kicked off their sports teams and barred from prom at Mystic Valley Regional Charter as part of discipline for refusing to take out their braids.
 Others have been suspended – but these parents say they’re not backing down.

 Maya said that school officials first pulled her aside two weeks ago after she and her sister Deanna, both African American, had their hair braided at a local salon.
 Their adoptive mother, Colleen Cook, received a call from the school minutes later.

 “The school basically said that they didn’t want anything artificial or unnatural in their hair,” said Colleen Cook.

 The school’s policy says students may not have a hairstyle distracting to other students and hair extensions are not allowed.
 Colleen argued that the policy only targets black students.